Licenced from Shutterstock

 The stressors faced by many people in the modern developed world that were not present 100,000 years ago include :

-All of these factors (more stress mentally, emotionally, immunologically, biochemically etc; less support from extended family and society and societies that metaphorically eat their own children; more baseline inherited stress adaptations and memories; etc.) - mean that overwhelm is a common state.
+All of these factors (more stress mentally, emotionally, immunologically, biochemically etc; less support from extended family and society and societies, more baseline inherited stress adaptations and memories; etc.) - mean that overwhelm is a common state.

 Once overwhelm occurs, our societal mindsets and lack of understanding of the body (because we have ideas about the body more than relying on positive lived experiences of it) tend to disrupt the evolved pathway that resets us from danger to safety.